ForgottenGlory/Living-Skyrim-2/README.md

 - [Credits & Thanks](#credits--thanks)

 ## Preface
-The Living Skyrim Modlist focuses heavily on adding highly interactive content.
-New questlines and world spaces are given high priority as well as mods that add NPCs, followers, and things to do.
-Some prominent examples are Interesting NPCs, Immersive Creatures, Legacy of the Dragonborn V5, VIGILANT, Falskaar, Animallica, and more.
-The core idea of Living Skyrim is to make the world feel full of life and activity in almost every area, whether it's a bandit patrol from OBIS or a conversation overheard between NPCs provided by Realistic Conversations.
-It is designed as a complete overhaul and expansion to many of the systems present in the game.
-It is aimed at providing a lore-friendly experience that enhances the core game rather than adding tedium and monotony to the game.
-Some mods are avoided intentionally so that unnecessary systems that slow down the game aren't included.
-The few inclusions that do slow things down are included for balance and pacing reasons.
+The number one goal of Living Skyrim is to bring the world to life.
+This, in a nutshell, means that you will find an astounding number of new NPCs, quests, world spaces, dungeons, followers, and more.
+No stone has been left unturned and stepping into Living Skyrim means stepping into a world where every corner brings a new face to fight, befriend, or serve.
+This modlist takes a semi-lore friendly approach to adding things and uses a multitude of overhauls to breathe new life into the stagnant and unchanging systems of vanilla Skyrim.
+However, it is a primary tenet of Living Skyrim that the new systems added to the game don't add tedium or monotony to the game - some mods are specifically avoided such that the game isn't slowed down unnecessarily.
+The few inclusions that do slow things down are included for balance, pacing, or roleplay purposes.

-Additionally, Living Skyrim is intended to provide replayability and roleplay potential.
-Classic Classes & Birthsigns, Ordinator, and other related mods allow for nearly infinite character customization to play the character you want, whether it be raving barbarian, paladin of Akatosh, archmage of Winterhold, or a hunter in the woods.
+Speaking of roleplay, Living Skyrim is intended to provide replayability and roleplay potential.
+SkyRem, Ordinator, and other related mods allow for nearly infinite character customization to play the character you want, whether it be raving barbarian, paladin of Akatosh, archmage of Winterhold, or a hunter in the woods.
 The Take Notes mod allows you to chronicle your adventures and build a story that is uniquely yours.
 Sharing your stories with others is welcome and would be amazing to see.

 All of this is on top of a high-quality graphics package intended for higher-end PCs.
 4K textures and 2K normals have been given preference except in situations where there is little to no noticeable difference or a 4K option isn’t available.
-The ENB, Weather, and Flora/Fauna package are intended to ensure that your lighting, effects, and landscape are the highest quality possible without causing your computer to explode.
-See System Specifications for more details of a reasonable computer that can run this list consistently at 60 FPS.
+The ENB, weather, flora, and fauna effects have been hand-chosen to provide a consistent and absolutely gorgeous game look.
+See the System Specifications section to see if your computer can handle this list - weak computers will not be able to run Living Skyrim at acceptable framerates.

-As for stability and conflict resolution, Living Skyrim includes a number of patches, fixes, and compatibility resolutions including Bash and Smash Patches.
-Custom patches have also been created for certain awkward interactions between some mods (most notably, Awakened Magicka, Invested Magicka, and Ordinator.)
+As for stability and conflict resolution, Living Skyrim has been entirely Method Patched to ensure consistency and compatibility across the board.
+In the case where patches didn't already exist or were inadequate, they have been created.
+This includes changes that required the use of Creation Kit to ensure that the world is working smoothly.
 It also includes DynDOLOD, TexGen, and SSELODGEN data pre-packaged for ease of install.

 Lastly, Living Skyrim exists solely as a Wabbajack installer.
-A manual installation guide is not planned.
+A manual installation guide does not exist and likely won't ever.

 ### Warnings/Disclaimers
-Wabbajack no longer requires that you have Nexus Premium to install the modlist, however, having Nexus Premium will cut your install time to a fraction of what it would be instead of downloading each mod individually (and save you a thousand clicks or so).
+Wabbajack no longer requires that you have Nexus Premium to install the modlist, however, having Nexus Premium will cut your install time to a fraction of what it would be instead of downloading each mod individually (and save you a couple thousand clicks or so).

-As of v2.0.0, the modlist requires ~273GB (85GB Downloads/187GB Mods) of hard drive space on top of the ~11GB Skyrim: Special Edition base files.
+As of v2.0.0, the modlist requires ~261GB (84.4GB Downloads/176GB Mods) of hard drive space on top of the ~11GB Skyrim: Special Edition base files.
 Installing onto an SSD/NVMe is not required, but **strongly recommended**.
 Download and installation times vary based on your computer and internet speeds but expect the entire process to take a few of hours.

 **NSFW Warning:** By default this modlist contains nude models for male and female NPCs.
 See the NeverNude section of this readme if you want to switch to NeverNude.

-Support is **not** provided for adding to or changing the list in *any way*.
-If you’re uncertain of how to use xEdit at a minimum, making any changes at all is a great way to have a **Bad Time™**.
+Support is **not** provided for adding to, removing from, or changing the list in *any way*.

 ### System Specifications
 Living Skyrim v2.0.0 is brutal on computers.
 Almost every texture is 4K and the ENB you choose can cause *drastic* impacts on your performance.
 The following is the computer Living Skyrim was compiled and tested on and it averaged 30-40FPS in exteriors with ENB enabled and 40-50FPS in interiors.
 Without ENB, it averaged 40-50FPS in exteriors and 50-60FPS in interiors.